aws/aws-toolkit-jetbrains/designs/cloudWatch/cloudWatchIntegration.md

 #### Log Events
 A log event is a record of some activity recorded by the application or resource being monitored.
 The log event record that CloudWatch Logs understands contains two properties: the timestamp of when the event occurred, and the raw event message.

+#### Alternatives Considered
+Instead of building a new CloudWatch service node in the AWS Explorer, we instead build a CloudWatch Log Group browser tab in the CloudWatch tool window.
+This new tab is also be linked to the active AWS connection settings.
+This differs from the other tabs which may lead to a confusing user experience and seen as a con.

+*Possible alternative for browsing Log Groups:*<br />
+![ALT_BROWSE_LOG_GROUP]

 [BROWSE_LOG_GROUP]: images/explorerLogGroups.png
 [ALT_BROWSE_LOG_GROUP]: images/toolWindowLogGroup.png